marcinduma/LABDCN-2542/docs/nd.md

 	C1sco12345

 After login to your Nexus Dashboard, you will land in "One view" section.
-It is usually a world map or table with your sites configured to be maintain from ND.
+It is usually a world map or table with your sites configured to be maintained from ND.

 <img src="https://raw.githubusercontent.com/marcinduma/LABDCN-2542/master/images/nd-oneview-1.png" width = 800>